ducdev/meteor-react-redux-ssr/README.md

 ## Getting Started

-Let's assumpt that Meteor.js has been installed on your local machine, if not please refer to https://www.meteor.com/
+Let's assume that Meteor.js has been installed on your local machine, if not please refer to https://www.meteor.com/

 ```
 git clone git@github.com:ducdev/meteor-react-redux-ssr.git